JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-asp-new.png)

-13. The Pricing tier will be left unaltered
+12. The Pricing tier will be left unaltered
-12. Select `Ok`
+13. Select `Ok`
-13. Our new App Service plan is now added to the Azure Function App
+14. Our new App Service plan is now added to the Azure Function App
-14. We also want to give the Storage Account a more meaningful name.
+15. We also want to give the Storage Account a more meaningful name.
 In this storage account, the function source code etc. will be stored
-15. Open de Storage Account blade and select `Create New`
+16. Open de Storage Account blade and select `Create New`

     ![alt tag](img/azure-storage-account-create.png)

-16. Enter a unique App name eg. `techdays42storage`.
+17. Enter a unique App name eg. `techdays42storage`.
 A green sign will be shown if the name is unique *Note: Storage account names must be all lower case!.*
-17. Select `West Europe` for the location

     ![alt tag](img/azure-storage-account-new.png)